Polymerization

 The speed of sound v of some selected monomers and polymers at 20 °C is shown in the following table.

-The structure of the macromolecule, which is created by the polymerization of monomers, influences the speed of sound, as it is determined by the arrangement of atomic and molecular groups, isomerism, and chain lengths.
+The structure of the macromolecule, which is created by the polymerization of monomers, influences the speed of sound, as it is determined by the arrangement of atom and molecular groups, isomerism, and chain lengths.

 Measurement methods in polymerization